jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The creation will still be visible, but you’ve excluded the line, without loosing the information that it’s really an external object.

-Ofcourse you don’t have to show the implicit creation.
+Of course you don’t have to show the implicit creation.

 ![](images/Symbol%20Language%20(2004).249.jpeg)